KerryAM-R/TCR_Explore/READMEQC.md

 ## Paired Sanger sequencing QC process

 Step 1.
 Convert the .seq to .fasta files (QC -> SEQ to FASTA file merger)
-- add in the required file naming conversion e.g. Individual.groupChain-initialwell
+- Add in the required file naming conversion *e.g.* Individual.groupChain-initialwell
--
 - If more identifiers are required for your analysis, they can be added in later.

 Step 2.
-Upload the .fasta file to [IMGT Vquest](https://www.imgt.org/IMGT_vquest/input)
+Upload the .fasta file to [IMGT/Vquest](https://www.imgt.org/IMGT_vquest/input)
 - select the species (e.g. Homo Sapiens) and receptor type or locus (e.g. TR)
 - Upload .fasta file to chose file
-- go to C. Excel file -> unchecked all -> check 1. (summary) and 6.
+- C. Excel file -> unchecked all -> Check 1.
+(Summary) and 6.
 (Junction)
-  + If you download all 12 tab, move the Junction tab to position 2
+  + Alternatively you download all 12 tab, move the Junction tab to position 2
 - Download vquest.xls file by selecting the start button
 - Repeat this process for every .fasta file